benbjohnson/litestream.io/content/guides/gcs/index.md

 ### Create a service account

+On a Compute Engine VM or Cloud Run service, Litestreamwill automatically pick up the credentials associated with the instance from the instance's metadata server.

-You'll need to set up a service account to authenticate into GCP and access your bucket.
+If you run Litestream outside of Google Cloud, you'll need to set up a service account to authenticate into GCP and access your bucket.
 From the top search bar, navigate to _"Service Accounts"_.
 Enter a name for your service account and click the _"Create"_ button.

 Next, you'll need to grant the _Storage Object Creator_ and _Storage Object